joshbruce/fourth-earth-raw/public/content.md

 |Impossible, if unaided | 8              | 0                     | n/a                      |
 |Impossible |infinite        | 0                     | n/a                      |

-Players can spend **life battery points** spend to reduce the challenge level of the action, which has a target life battery; one reduction per battery point spent.
+Players can spend **life battery points** to reduce the challenge level of the action, which has a target life battery; one reduction per battery point spent.
 Tools may also reduce the challenge of tasks if applicable to the tool.
 If the challenge level is reduced to 0, the character succeeds, without criticality.
 If the challenge level is greater than 0, a roll to succeed is made.

 There is always at least one die, the type of which is determined by the current challenge level, regardless of its initial challenge level.
 All actions should be traceable to a **skill**, each skill should allow for ranks in that skill, 1 die is added to the **dice pool** for each rank the character has in the skill.

-The action is **successful** when at least 1 die in the pool has a value of 1.
-No matter how many dice are rolled, if there is a 1 present, the character succeeds; anything else is a failure.
+No matter how many dice are rolled, **if there is a 1 present, the character succeeds**; anything else is a failure.

 ### Criticality extension